ricardomm7/leaflink/docs/sprintB/us007/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** Every vehicle should have a checkup frequency associated.
 * **AC3:** A vehicle should not have a checkup registered before its acquisition date.
+* **AC4:** The current kilometers must not be less than the old ones recorded (if it's a first checkup, the kilometers must not be less than 0).

 ### 1.4.
 Found out Dependencies